Cyclin-dependent kinase 11B

-PITSLRE serine/threonine-protein kinase CDC2L1 is an enzyme that in humans is encoded by the CDK11B gene.
+Cyclin-dependent kinase 11B is an enzyme that in humans is encoded by the CDK11B gene (previously CDC2L1).

 This gene encodes a member of the p34Cdc2 protein kinase family. p34Cdc2 kinase family members are known to be essential for eukaryotic cell cycle control.
-This gene is in close proximity to CDC2L2, a nearly identical gene in the same chromosomal region.
-The gene loci including this gene, CDC2L2, as well as metalloprotease MMP21/22, consist of two identical, tandemly linked genomic regions which are thought to be a part of the larger region that has been duplicated.
-This gene and CDC2L2 were shown to be deleted or altered frequently in neuroblastoma with amplified MYCN genes.
+This gene is in close proximity to CDK11A, a nearly identical gene in the same chromosomal region.
+The gene loci including this gene, CDK11A, as well as metalloprotease MMP21/22, consist of two identical, tandemly linked genomic regions which are thought to be a part of the larger region that has been duplicated.
+This gene and CDK11A were shown to be deleted or altered frequently in neuroblastoma with amplified MYCN genes.
 The protein kinase encoded by this gene could be cleaved by caspases and was demonstrated to play roles in cell apoptosis.
 Several alternatively spliced variants of this gene have been reported.

 Interactions

-CDC2L1 has been shown to interact with Cyclin D3.
+CDK11B has been shown to interact with Cyclin D3.